Peer-to-Pool-to-Peer Business Models

 Peer-to-pool-to-peer business model

-Although this sounds like common sense, this approach automatically classifies the investment product as a security.
+Although this sounds common sense, this approach automatically classifies the investment product as a security.

 This is because:

 - by offering a return on these assets to retail investors

 one is creating security, which needs to be registered by the SEC (Securities Exchange Commission) if there is at least one user from the U.S. And not only this, the provider of this product—be it a DAO or a limited company—will need to register as an investment company (sometimes called an investment fund manager)

 This means two regulatory licenses are required:

 - A license to offer a security product

 - A license to become an investment company